Skip to main content

 solana address -k program-keypair.json

-Step 6: Configure Solayer Devnet
+Step 6: Configure Solayer Network

-Set Solana CLI to use Solayer devnet:
+Set Solana CLI to use Solayer mainnet:

 solana config set --url https://devnet-rpc.solayer.org